juice-shop/juice-shop/README.md

   scratch on every server startup
 - Gamification: The application notifies you on solved challenges and keeps track of successfully exploited vulnerabilities on a Score Board
-- CTF-support: Challenge notifications contain a customizable flag code for your own
+- CTF-support: Challenge notifications optionally show a flag code for your own
   [Capture-The-Flag events](https://github.com/bkimminich/juice-shop-ctf)
 - Re-branding: Fully customizable business context and look & feel
 - Free and Open source: Licensed under the [MIT license](LICENSE) with